dave-hickman/Ethereum-Transaction-Calculator/README.md

 ## Overview

 This app allows you to calculate the real-time cost of a transaction on the Ethereum network (gas fee), by choosing your desired speed and the type of transaction you would like to make.
 This app simplifies what can be a confusing process and provides a graph to indicate the most cost-effective time to make a transaction.
-It pulls live data of the Ethereum network from the [gasprice.io API](https://www.gasprice.io/docs/api)
+It pulls live data of the Ethereum network from the [Etherscan API](https://docs.etherscan.io/)

 Live Version: